101shaan/101shaan/README.md

   ## 🚀 About Me

    - 💡 Always tinkering with new ideas and side-projects
+   - 🥇 Always striving to be the best developer possible
-   - 🌍 Interested in OS internals, compilers, and cross-platform development
+   - 🌍 Interested in OS internals, compilers, and low-level development
    - 🤝 Open to collaborating on open-source projects
-   - 💬 Ask me about C/C++ quirks, Python hacks, or TypeScript tips
+   - 💬 Loves to learn new concepts, languages
-   - 🏆 Enjoy Competitive Programming
+   - 🏆 Enjoys Competitive Programming

     ---